 UAE visa photo 40x60

-Choose this page when the route is print-first or offline and the physical handling still matters after the crop.
+Choose this page when the application is print-first or offline and the physical photo still matters after the crop.
 This preset can support both print and digital use when it matches the submission path.

 Requirement summary